visaub/Forum-Registrer/README.md

 # Forum Registrer

-App that can be used for check in on big events and track of admissions.
+App that can be used for the check in of attendances on big events with many activities.
 It includes a QR scanner.
 Credit most be given to <a href="https://github.com/HackAssistant/registration">HackAssistant</a> and <a href="https://github.com/jandrikus">Jandrikus</a>.

-For deploying this web-app it is highly recommended to use <a href='https://www.pythonanywhere.com'> pythonanywhere </a>, because it the easiest platform to use.
+For deploying this web-app it is highly recommended to use <a href='https://www.pythonanywhere.com'> pythonanywhere</a>, because it the easiest platform to use.

 <h3> Starting </h3>